obmctest/openpower-debug-collector/README.md

 Where
 - DUMPTYPE is a valid dump type listed [here](https://github.com/openbmc/phosphor-dbus-interfaces/blob/master/yaml/com/ibm/Dump/Create.interface.yaml)
-- ERROR LOG ID is a 32bit decimal number.
+- ERROR LOG ID is a 32bit number.
-  - An error will be logged and dump will be collected with error log id as 0 if an invalid number is passed.
+  - An error will be logged and dump will be collected with error log id as 0, if an invalid number is passed.